Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Introduction

 \section{Introduction}

-Large Language Models (LLMs) \citep{ouyang2022training, touvron2023llama} possess extensive world knowledge thanks to the scaling of size of pre-training data and model \citep{kaplan2020scaling}, resulting in exceptional capabilities to answer open-domain questions using internal \textit{known} knowledge encoded in their parameters \citep{genread, bang2023multitask}.
-However, due to the cutoff date of training data, it is difficult for them to answer questions out of their known knowledge (a.k.a., unknown questions), which necessitates the augmentation of external retrieval \citep{lewis2021retrievalaugmented, zhuang2023toolqa, vu2023freshllms}, such as Google Search.
-The questions arise: \textit{When to utilize external retrieval and when to prompt LLMs to generate already known knowledge in order to answer current question?}
+Large Language Models (LLMs) \citep{ouyang2022training, touvron2023llama} possess extensive world knowledge thanks to the scaling of size of pre-training data and model \citep{kaplan2020scaling}, resulting in exceptional capabilities to answer open-domain questions using internal known knowledge encoded in their parameters \citep{genread, bang2023multitask}.
+However, due to the cutoff date of training data, it is difficult for them to answer questions out of their known knowledge (a.k.a., unknown questions), which necessitates the augmentation of external retrieval \citep{lewis2021retrievalaugmented, zhuang2023toolqa, vu2023freshllms, gabburo2024measuring}, such as Google Search and Wikipedia.

-To address this question, previous studies have taken different approaches.
-Some indiscriminately employ external retrieval methods \citep{trivedi-etal-2023-interleaving, shao-etal-2023-enhancing}, while others first assess the certainty or uncertainty of large language models (LLMs) regarding the question \citep{lin2022teaching,chen2023quantifying}.
-Subsequently, they call either \textit{generate-then-read} or \textit{retrieve-then-read} according to the assessment \citep{wang-etal-2023-self-knowledge}.
-Nevertheless, both of these methods have their own limitations.
-On the one hand, simply calling retrieval for every question does not guarantee better performance while making the extensive known knowledge meaningless \citep{wang-etal-2023-self-knowledge}, and also brings serious efficiency issue especially when there are iterative retrieval \citep{trivedi-etal-2023-interleaving}.
-On the other hand, dividing the questions into binary oppositions of known and unknown oversimplifies their complexity, being infeasible or sub-optimal in certain cases.
-For example, as shown in Figure~\ref{fig:intro_example}, a compositional unknown question consists of both known and unknown sub-questions.
-Therefore, it will degrade into simply calling retrieval for every question automatically, as the compositional unknown remains an unknown question for LLMs.